Momentum transport of chiral modes in a thermal QCD medium: Momentum Transport Coefficients

 Since, the dissipative part of energy-momentum tensor, $\Delta T^{\mu\nu}$ and the particle current, $n^{\mu}$ cannot be determined uniquely by the second law of thermodynamics, one usually introduces some constraints to fix them, they are known as matching conditions.
 The matching (or fitting) conditions are also introduced because of necessity of matching the energy density and baryonic charge density in non-equilibrium state to the corresponding equilibrium densities, or equivalently,

-With the help of above matching conditions and using the definition of $Q$, Eq.\eqref{bulk} can be written as
+With the help of above matching conditions and using the definition of $X$, Eq.\eqref{bulk} can be written as

-The longitudinal ($\zeta_1$) and transverse ($\zeta_2$) component of bulk viscosity are same and the effect of magnetic field comes through the thermal mass (squared) of quarks with magnetic field correction.
+The longitudinal ($\zeta_1$) and transverse ($\zeta_2$) component of bulk viscosity are same and the effect of magnetic field comes through the thermal mass (squared) of quarks and antiquarks with magnetic field correction.
+The above form of bulk viscosity is qualitatively similar to the Ref. \cite{ashutosh,shubha}, where difference arises due to the mass.
 We have so far determined how quarks and antiquarks contribute to bulk viscosity.
-We shall now determine the gluonic component of bulk viscosity.
+We shall now determine the gluonic contribution to bulk viscosity.
 Since, gluons do not interact with electromagnetic field, the Boltzmann transport equation has the form as follows